mszygenda/szygiMail/README.md

 It's a simple frontend app for ISG Email Stub.

+It's able to extract IDP emails like:

+OTP Notification, Password Reset, User registration, User Re-registration emails

+And IDAM notification emails:

+New platform administrator created, New support admin created, Inform List updated email

-It's able to extract OTP Notification, Password Reset, User registration, User Re-registration emails and present them in demo-able way :-) in a Web Browser.
+and present them in demo-able way :-) in a Web Browser.

 There's a fake email client and fake mobile phone for that purposes.